Methods and data standards

 Methods Used Within the Platform

-eOceans supports multiple standardized and semi-standardized observational methods, including:
+eOceans supports exhausting standardized and semi-standardized observational methods, including:

 Field Observation Methods

-Catch, release fisheries and wildlife observations and monitoring
+Catch, release, retained fisheries and wildlife observations and monitoring

 Shore-based and fixed-point monitoring